Is Smaller Always Faster? Tradeoffs in Compressing Self-Supervised Speech Transformers: Design of Experiments

 \subsection{Low-Rank Approximation}

-For low-rank approximation, recall that we target the 3072-dimension output of FC1 layer.
-Reducing the dimension amounts to pruning the rows of FC1 and the columns of FC2 based on the sum of their $L_1$.
-We prune 128 dimensions every 25,000 steps.
-We use a learning rate of $10^{-5}$ and a batch size of 4.
-Results are shown in Figure~\ref{fig:pruning}~(c).
-We see trends similar to other pruning methods, and can obtain an absolute 1.5\% and 2.6\% drop in phone recognition and speaker identification until density 40\%.
+For low-rank approximation, recall that we target the 3072- dimensional output of the FC1 layer.
+Reducing the dimension amounts to pruning the rows of FC1 and the columns of FC2 based on the sum of their $\ell_1$ norm.
+The input and output dimensions (in our case 768) are seldom larger than the dimension in the middle (in this case 3072).
+We prune 128 dimensions every 25,000 steps, and use a learning rate of $10^{-5}$ and a batch size of 4 to train the model after every pruning step.